amitlamba/und/README.md

 ## UserNDot

-This [und repo](https://github.com/amitlamba/und) of the backend services
+This is [und repo](https://github.com/amitlamba/und) of the backend services

 The clinet panel ui code is [here](https://github.com/amitlamba/und-ui)